ethanbeaver/CPP-Pass/README.md

 No matter how awesome this code is, all code is useless without being turned into the useless garbage that is machine code.
 Clearly being filed in a circular filing cabinet is not what we want.
 Here's how to avoid that dark fate.

-From the project root, run these commands on a Linux or OS X terminal.
+From the project root, run these commands on a Linux or Mac OS terminal.

     mkdir build && cd build
-    cmake ..
+    cmake -D /path/to/openssl ..
     make all

+If you are trying to make this on Windows, you are beyond help and should consider taking up underwater basket weaving.

+_Note: openssl can be found at `/usr/local/opt/openssl` on Mac OS._

 Testing
 -------